aychen5/personal-site/content/authors/admin/_index.md

   - Researchers
   - Visitors
 ---
 Hi!
-I am a Data Scientist at the [CUNY Institute for State and Local Governance](https://islg.cuny.edu/) supporting work on the [Safety and Justice Challenge](https://www.safetyandjusticechallenge.org/) and the NYPD Reform initiative.
-I was a [Bright Line Watch](http://brightlinewatch.org/) Fellow and Research Associate at Dartmouth College in the Department of Quantitative Social Science.
-I graduated with a Master's degree in Political Science from McGill University in Montréal, Canada, where I was a member of the [Centre for the Study of Democratic Citizenship](https://csdc-cecd.ca/).
-I like wrestling with social science questions using a combination of experimental and quasi-experimental techniques.
+I am a Data Scientist at the [CUNY Institute for State and Local Governance](https://islg.cuny.edu/) where I support the work of the [NYPD Monitorship](https://www.safetyandjusticechallenge.org/) and the [NYPD Reform and Reinvention Collaborative](https://www.nyc.gov/site/policereform/index.page).
+Before moving to New York, I was a quantitative social science researcher at Dartmouth College and a [Bright Line Watch](http://brightlinewatch.org/) Fellow.
+I graduated with a Master's degree in Political Science from McGill University in Montréal, Canada.
+I enjoy wrestling with social science questions.